danpub1/mkrpc/README.md

 which sounds like a suggestion to nap lying on your back.

 The base-32 alphabet is all 10 digits, 11 uppercase letters, and 11 lowercase letters -
-so the distribution of digits, uppercase, and lowercase are all about the same.
+so the distribution of digits, uppercase, and lowercase are also as similar as possible.
-The 4 letters excluded are those in ***sVG-y***, which describes something with qualities similar to a Scalable Vector Graphics image.
+The 4 letters excluded are those in ***sVG-y***, which perhaps describes something with qualities similar to a Scalable Vector Graphics image.

 * 0 - Slash 0 to distinguish from o
 * 1 - ok to write as one vertical stroke
 * 7 - Do not slash 7 to avoid similarity with F
-* A - Prefer A because a and o are similar
+* A - Prefer A because single story a and o are similar.
+A and H should not be both uppercase.
 * B - Uppercase B because b is similar to 6, but take care to write the vertical stroke clearly to avoid confusion with 8
 * C - Either would be ok, upper and lower are similar, choose upper to avoid similarity with a and e
 * d - Lowercase d is preferred becauase D may be confused with 0 or o.